rehierl/abstract-properties/readme.md

 alternative titles
 - generic properties, a bottom up approach
-- an order-based point of view (intervalls)
+- an order-/intervall-based point of view
 - an ordered tree is just another un-ordered tree
 - ordered trees are fictional, they do not exist
 - a tag soup ain't no (fucking) node tree
-- no more than 4 types of properties are possible
+- trees - no more than 4 types of properties are possible
+- lists - no more than 2 types of properties are possible
-- the hx-div-hy issue, an inconsistentcy of scopes
+- the ha-div-ha issue, an inconsistentcy of scopes

 science
 - some say science is to see what others see, and to think of something new
-- the issue here is however not with "something new", since the knowledge required in order to develop a consistent alternative is already known
+- the issue here is however not with "something new", since the knowledge required in order to develop a consistent alternative (to html's outline algorithm) is already known
 - this ain't quantum physics, and it ain't rocket science
 - this is about simple sets of elements (aka. scopes)
 - hence, the following statement seems to be more appropriate:
 - science is to see what others see, and to accept it for what it is

-a painful experience
+a wasteful/painful experience
 - based on what i have learned from analyzing the w3c's outline algorithm, which resulted in having to learn about its several issues and therefore learning about what not to do.